 During the procedure, the activated laser is carefully passed back and forth over the skin until the surgeon reaches the level that will make the wrinkle or scar less visible.

 When the procedure is over, your surgeon may choose to treat the resurfaced skin with applications of protective creams or ointments until healing is complete.
 Some surgeons choose to apply a bandage over the treated areas which will cover and protect the healing skin for the first five to ten days.

-You are likely to experience some mild swelling and discomfort after laser resurfacing.
+AFTER YOUR TREATMENTYou are likely to experience some mild swelling and discomfort after laser resurfacing.
 However, this can be controlled with ice packs and medications prescribed by your surgeon.

 If a bandage was applied after your procedure, it may be replaced with a fresh one after a day or two.
 After about a week or so, your bandage will be removed and a thin layer of ointment may be applied to the skin.
 Once this stage is reached, your surgeon will provide instructions on how to gently wash and care for your healing skin.

 During this phase of healing, it is very important that you not pick the crusts off the treated area or scarring may result.
 Most patients are free of crusts by about 10 days post-operatively.
 Redness may persist for several weeks.

 GETTING BACK TO NORMALYour new skin will usually remain bright pink to red in the weeks following the procedure.
 Your surgeon may prescribe medications to make this color subside more rapidly.
 After about two weeks or so, most patients can safely apply makeup to conceal this temporary color change.
 However, some pinkness may remain for up to six months.

 It is rare, some patients may find that their healing skin is unusually sensitive to the makeup that was regularly used prior to treatment.
 In such instances, makeup should be avoided until a substitute can be found or until the healing progresses to a point at which the makeup no longer causes a reaction.